chrsp/wwdc2022-notes/README.md

 ## 8th June

-- [ ] 🤷🏻‍♂️ Create engaging content for Swift Playgrounds
 - [ ] 👀 Build global apps: Localization by example
 - [ ] 🔥 Compose custom layouts with SwiftUI
-- [ ] 🤷🏻‍♂️ Eliminate data races using Swift Concurrency
+- [ ] 👀 Eliminate data races using Swift Concurrency
 - [ ] 👀 Embrace Swift generics
 - [ ] 👀 Link fast: Improve build and launch times
-- [ ] 🤷🏻‍♂️ Meet distributed actors in Swift
+- [ ] 🔥 Meet distributed actors in Swift
 - [ ] 👀 Use Xcode to develop a multiplatform app

 ## 9th June

-- [ ] 👀 Debug Swift debugging with LLDB
+- [ ] 🤷🏻‍♂️ Debug Swift debugging with LLDB
-- [ ] 👀 Design protocol interfaces in Swift
+- [ ] 🔥 Design protocol interfaces in Swift
 - [ ] 🔥 Explore navigation design for iOS
-- [ ] 🔥 Improve app size and runtime performance
+- [ ] 👀 Improve app size and runtime performance
 - [ ] 👀 Meet Swift Package plugins
 - [ ] 🤷🏻‍♂️ Reduce networking delays for a more responsive app
 - [ ] 🔥 The craft of SwiftUI API design: Progressive disclosure